betterscientificsoftware/bssw.io/Articles/Blog/BuildingTrustedScientificSoftware.md

 ### Increasing trust through internal-external complementarities

 Given the dual nature of internal-external complementarity, it might seem like our goal should be to balance our efforts so that both types of concerns are met.
 However, I think a better approach is to consider advice from Steven M. R. Covey in his book *The Speed of Trust: The One Thing That Changes Everything*.
 While his framework is more detailed, he argues that trust is our primary goal and that trust is a result of character and competence.
-Character is who we are, an internal focus.
-Competence is what we can do, an external focus.
+Character is who we are, doing the right things.
+Competence is what we can do, doing things right.

 While Covey’s book focuses on human interactions and pursuits, I think a focus on trust is appropriate in the context of our scientific software efforts.
 Therefore, while I think the internal-external complementarity framework is useful, we don’t want to strike a balance.
 Instead, the real objective is increasing trust.
 Internal-external complementarity frameworks help us build that trust.